iicsydney601/bluemix-db2-cli-mate/README.md

    `usage:   cf start APP`
    `example: cf start db2climate`

 Note: The starting process involves downloading and installing a number of packages.
 This includes Ruby runtime, DB2 v9.7 runtime client, Dropbox Linux client, Dropbox API client and tmate/tmux server.
-The whole package is about 400MB in size.
-It may takes few minutes before the application fully up and running.
+The whole package is nearly 400MB in size and it may take few minutes before the application fully up and running.
 It is normal to see multiple instances of messages "`0 of 1 instances running, 1 starting`" showing on your screen.
 Please be patient.

     Using release configuration from last framework (Ruby/Rack).
     -----> Uploading droplet (455M)